Spousal Rape Exemptions Persist

 We must continue the fight until every survivor is protected.
 SB 258 eliminates the last California spousal rape exemption and establishes that rape is rape, regardless of a victim’s abilities and their relationship to the perpetrator.

-California is one of eight states with a spousal rape exception (Newsweek; Ohio Capital Journal).
+California is one of a tiny handful of states with a spousal rape exception.

 Silent Epidemic of Sexual Violence